astronomer/docs/learn/airflow-executors-explained.md

     - Service accounts
     - Airflow image

-The Kubernetes executor is available as part of the [Kubernetes provider](https://registry.astronomer.io/providers/apache-airflow-providers-cncf-kubernetes/versions/latest).
+The Kubernetes executor is available as part of the [CNCF Kubernetes provider](https://registry.astronomer.io/providers/apache-airflow-providers-cncf-kubernetes/versions/latest).

 #### Scale to near-zero